A tool to help young people under 18 remove nude images of themselves from the internet, from Childline and the IWF

 Once the IWF has confirmed an image or video is against the law and can be removed from the internet they give it a digital fingerprint, called a hash.
 The hash can be used to find images online even if they have been cropped or slightly changed, and the image can then be removed.

-IWF keep a copy of the hash so that if the image is uploaded to the internet again it can be quickly removed and, in some cases, stop it even appearing online at all.
+IWF keeps a copy of the hash so that if the image is uploaded to the internet again it can be quickly removed and, in some cases, stop it even appearing online at all.

 - UK passport or biometric residence permit